 regenerate

-Every Piece Tells a Story.
+Every Piece Tells A Story.
 We Verify Every Detail.

 At The Back Vault, authentication isn't an afterthought—it's our foundation.
 When you purchase a piece from us, you're buying more than jewelry.
 You're buying certainty.

-Confirming the maker and era of production
+• Confirm the maker and era of production

-• Signature examination under magnification (10x, 20x, 30x magnification)
+• Signature examination under magnification (10x, 20x, 30x)

 • Analysis of hallmarking practices specific to the designer and time period

-Verifying precious metal content, stone authenticity, and construction integrity
+Verify precious metal content, stone authenticity, and construction integrity

-• Hallmark verification (750, 18K, 950, etc.) and cross-validation with material weight
+• Hallmark verification (750, 18K, 950, etc.) cross-checked with material weight

 Our pieces are physically examined.
 No assumptions.
 No shortcuts.

-Understanding where the piece has been and why it matters
+Understanding where the piece has been matters

 Evaluating original state, any modifications, and honest wear assessment